CA vs MBA: Which is Better? – Salary, Scope, Eligibility, Skills 2022

 |Practical Exposure Offered||Articleship||Compulsory internship ranging from 3-6 months|

 |Who can pursue?||Students with interest in accounting and finance.||Students interested for business development and management.|

 |Career Options||Internal Auditing, Finance, Accounts, etc.||HR, Marketing, Sales, Data Analytics, Financial Analyst, etc.|

 Overview About CA Course

 Chartered Accountancy is a professional certification course.
-The course deals in accounting, finance, and taxation that most commerce students pursue a career in accounting or auditing.
+The CA course deals in accounting, finance, and taxation.
+Most commerce students pursue a career in accounting or auditing after their 12th class.

 CA refers to a person who has completed a Chartered Accountancy course.
-After passing the 10+2 exam, candidates must take the foundation level exam to start the CA journey.
+After passing the 10+2 exam, candidates can register for the CA course.
 If a candidate has a bachelor’s degree, then he can directly go for the CA Intermediate course.
 The ICAI is the governing body for the CA Course in India.